Skip to main content

 The Synergistic Impact of Co-Occurring Deficiencies

 What happens when multiple micronutrient deficiencies exist simultaneously?
-The impact on is often magnified.
+The impact on thyroid function is often magnified.
 For example, iron deficiency not only impairs the activity of thyroid peroxidase, but it can also worsen the effects of iodine deficiency.
 This is because the body’s ability to utilize iodine is compromised in the absence of sufficient iron.

 Similarly, a deficiency in zinc can interfere with the function of deiodinase enzymes, further compounding the effects of a selenium deficiency.
 This interplay between different micronutrients underscores the necessity of a holistic approach to thyroid health.